Deep level underground: Construction

 Cut-and-cover is a simple method of construction for shallow tunnels where a trench is excavated and roofed over with an overhead support structure strong enough to support the load of what would be built above the tunnel.
 Modern deep level construction is usually done by using tunnel boring machines.

 In London, the Circle, District, Hammersmith & City, and Metropolitan lines are services that run on the sub-surface network that has railway tunnels just below the surface and built mostly using the "cut-and-cover" method.
 The tunnels and trains are of a similar size to those on British main lines.
 The Hammersmith & City and Circle lines share all their stations and most of the track with other lines.
 The Bakerloo, Central, Jubilee, Northern, Piccadilly, Victoria and Waterloo & City lines are deep-level tube lines, using smaller trains that run through two circular tunnels with a diameter of about 11 ft 8 in, lined with cast iron or precast concrete rings, which were bored using a tunnelling shield.
 These were referred to as the tube lines, although since the 1950s the term "tube" has come to be used to refer to the whole London Underground system.

 Deepest train stations

-Deep level train stations are not common, although many metro systems in the Commonwealth of Independent States, as well as some London Underground lines, have deep level stations.
-The deepest mainline train station in operation, Badaling Great Wall railway station, has platforms 102 metres below street level.

-The world's deepest metro station is Hongyancun station of Chongqing Rail Transit, at 116 m deep, followed by Arsenalna on the Kyiv Metro, which is 105 m deep.
+Many metro systems in post-Soviet states (particularly Ukraine and Russia), as well as some London Underground lines, have deep level stations.
+The deepest high-speed rail station in operation, the Badaling Great Wall railway station in Beijing, China, has platforms 102 metres below street level.
+The world's deepest metro station is Hongyancun station of Chongqing Rail Transit, at 116 m below street level, followed by Arsenalna on the Kyiv Metro, which is 105 m below street level.